0x41gawor/lupus/docs/lupin-lupout-if.md

 Lupus has prepared some set of commands that have to be executed on managed-system.

 Egress Agent implements the Lupout interface if it exposes a HTTP Server listening for these commands.
 Commands will arrive in body in json format with the root object named `commands`.
 The mission of Egress Agent is to translate this json into set of actions that can be performed with usage of managed-system exposed API.
+Endpoint should have path `/api/commands` and method `POST`.